2021 Asian Indoor and Martial Arts Games: Development and preparation

 The cabinet resolution was released on March 17, 2020.
 It reported the negotiations with the Olympic Council of Asia and the budget allocation for the Games.
 The Olympic Council of Asia reduced a cost of marketing right from ~US$2 million to ~US$500 thousand.
 It distributed a broadcasting right to two parts that one is a local broadcasting right for the host country and the other one is an international broadcasting right shared the Organizing Committee with 50 percent.
 It also allowed Bangkok and Chonburi Province to host the Games as joint host cities.

 A budget allocation for the Games had been reported to be ฿1.4855 billion (~US$48 million), including ฿50 million (~US$1.6 million) from a broadcasting right, ฿100 million (~US$3.2 million) from a marketing agent, ฿87.5 million (~US$2.8 million) from a registration fee, ฿2.5 million (~US$80 thousand) from revenue of the Games, and ฿1.2455 billion (~US$40 million) from the government.
 It also suggested the Organizing Committee to provide more budget for Coronavirus disease 2019 prevention management by Ministry of Tourism and Sports and Ministry of Public Health.

 On 20 May 2020, the Olympic Council of Asia announced that Dato Seri Chaipak Siriwat was appointed as a vice president of the Olympic Council of Asia from the host country representative to work closely with the Olympic Council of Asia in the successful execution of the 6th Asian Indoor and Martial Art Games.
 The OCA Coordination Committee, permanent committee not depending on any Games, will be responsible for the conduct of the five different Games organised by the Olympic Council of Asia.
 It is headed by Randhir Singh elected for the period 2019 to 2023, during the 38th OCA General Assembly held in Bangkok.
 The full composition of the Coordination Committee is as follows:

 The meeting of the preparation of the 6th Asian Indoor and Martial Art Games was held on June 15, 2020.
 Chaipak Siriwat, vice president of the Olympic Council of Asia, informed officially about competition programme confirmed by the Olympic Council of Asia.
 It was confirmed that the Games will be held between 21 and 30 May, including consideration of the events in the twenty-nine sports and two demonstration sports proposed by the Organizing Committee.
 Fourteen sports complexes were also confirmed, including eight in Bangkok and six in Chonburi.

 The meeting proposed to launch the Public Health Commission encouraged by Department of Health and Ministry of Public Health.
 It recommended Coronavirus disease 2019 preventive measures in two ways depended on whether the pandemic is over or not.
-One is to allow athletes and officials quarantining for fourteen day, before the curtain will rise on the Games.
+One is to allow athletes and officials quarantining for fourteen days, before the curtain will rise on the Games.